Geomungo: Playing method

 The geomungo is generally played while seated on the floor.
-The strings are plucked with a short bamboo stick called suldae (술대/匙), which is held between the index and middle fingers of the right hand, while the left-hand presses on the strings (mostly 2 and 3) by either pulling or pushing to produce various pitches using the thumb and first four fingers.
+The strings are plucked with a short bamboo stick plectrum called suldae (술대/匙), which is held between the index and middle fingers of the right hand, while the left-hand presses on the strings (mostly 2 and 3) by either pulling or pushing to produce various pitches using the thumb and first four fingers.
 The left-hand ring-finger usually wears a leather thimble (called golmu) to act as support as the strings are high above the frets and are difficult to press down firmly on the frets.
 The player can use the stick to strike the daemo leather protector during plucks to create percussive effects.

 The most typical tuning of the open strings for the playing of traditional Korean court music is (from string closest to the player outwards) Eb, Ab, Db, Bb, Bb, and Bb an octave lower than the central tone.
 For sanjo and folk music, the Eb string is raised to F (plus all the strings might be raised a major 2nd up).
 The instrument is played in traditional Korean court music and the folk styles of sanjo and sinawi.

 Due to its characteristically percussive sound and vigorous playing technique it is thought of as a more "masculine" instrument than the 12-string or 24 string gayageum (another Korean zither); both instruments, however, are played by both male and female performers.

 The geomungo has a large range of playable songs and also has a large range of tunes.

 The geomungo historically had a notation tablature system similar to that of the guqin Chinese seven-stringed zither jianzipu system, but this has been superseded by modern staff notation.

 The Korean-born, U.S. resident geomungo performer and composer Jin Hi Kim plays a custom-made electric geomungo in addition to the regular instrument.

+A geomungo was featured in Korean K-pop group Blackpink's music video "Pink Venom", played by Jisoo at the start of the video.